Freja Olofsson

-Freja Siri Margareta Olofsson (born 24 May 1998) is a Swedish professional footballer.
+Freja Siri Margareta Olofsson (born 24 May 1998) is a Swedish professional footballer who plays as a midfielder for Serie A club Como 1907.

 Club career

 Olofsson began her professional career with KIF Orebro, making 69 appearances for the Swedish club.
 After tearing her ACL after seven appearances with Arna-Bjørnar, Olofsson returned in 2020 with KIF and scored twice in 21 appearances.

 She signed a one-year contract with National Women's Soccer League club Racing Louisville FC in 2021, starting 20 league matches in her first season.
 She signed a three-year contract with Racing Louisville in May 2022, but started only 9 league matches in her second season before being transferred under new manager Kim Björkegren.

 On 7 September 2022, Racing announced the transfer of Olofsson to Real Madrid four months into her three-year contract with Racing, in exchange for an undisclosed transfer fee.
+She scored twice in 47 matches across all competitions before leaving Real Madrid after two years.
+10 of her appearances came in the UEFA Women's Champions League.

+In July 2024, Olofsson signed for Madrid CFF.

+On 22 July 2026, Olofsson was announced at newly-promoted Italian club Como 1907.